 The photography on this Page was taken over the course of the past 20 years.
 Most of the images were captured with a 12 pixel pocket camera with full manual overrides; a few images from earlier during this period were taken with 35 mm film cameras.
 Not wanting to offend anyone in the communities in which I photograph, the process of capturing an image is fast and stealthy; correspondingly, there are no claims as to the artistic merit of the images.

 But capturing the images is important.
 It is important to maintain in our consciousnesses the struggles imposed on communities through the free flow of capital; and to bear in mind the real human hardship suffered by those unable to escape the receding waves of capital investment.
 Lost property values, lost wages, the increased cost associated with an aged and oversized infrastructure, the burden of crime, all take their toll on the population.

-The hope is that these images will cause us to reflect on the destruction of lives and wealth that are the consequence of largely unregulated capital movements; and that as a result we will seek solutions which will mediate the devastation which has occurred in these communities; and that we will also seek to develop policy prescriptions which will prevent this behavior in the future.
+The hope is that these images will cause us to reflect on the destruction of lives and wealth that are the consequence of largely unregulated capital movements; and that as a result we seek solutions which mitigate the devastation imposed on these communities; and also develop policy which prevents this pattern in the future.